-SIPI's institutional intention was to return to 100% in-person classes during the spring 2022 trimester, the December through February surge in the Omicron variant heavily impacted these classes as well.
-More than half of the ABE student population specifically requested online class participation which we offered alongside inperson participation, but contact tracing and high infection rates meant that almost every class would shift back and forth from online to in-person and many students over the past year have attended a significant portion of their in-person classes virtually via Zoom.
-This trend has continued through most of the last year though protocols with regard to classes experiencing a positive COVID tests have relaxed so that usually a class may only go virtual for a week after a student or staff tests positive.
+Many of the processes and class options offered by SIPI's 2023-2024 ABE program grew out of institutional intention to return to 100% in-person classes during the previous year.
+At that time a surge in the Omicron variant heavily impacted classes as more than half of the ABE student population specifically requested online class participation which we offered alongside in-person participation, while contact tracing and high infection rates meant that almost every class would shift back and forth from online to in-person as many students attended a significant portion of their in-person classes virtually via Zoom.
+This year, while COVID is by no means gone in the community, we presently have returned to more than 85% in-person classes.
+Lessons learned from this transition period resulted in all ABE/HSE classes having virtual attendance options.
+While testing is more relaxed, the COVID surge during this summer of 2024 has resulted in many classes going virtual for a week after a student or staff tests positive.
 There were some immune-compromised instructors still teaching mostly virtual classes all this FY.
-There are about 10% of the AE/HSE student population that are fully DL and another 10% which may be virtual at any point in time.
+There are about 10% of the AE/HSE student population that are fully distance learners and another 10% which may be virtual at any point in time.